Most of the Disputes Management interface involves processing and disputing chargebacks.

 A list of common reasons why chargebacks occur include the following.

-Point-of-sale processing errors
+Point of sale processing errors

 The card-issuer identifies the account number on the original transaction receipt as different from the account number in the record deposited for payment.
 (For example, if you have made a data entry error and typed the wrong account number for that particular transaction).